 RHZE + lamivudine + tenofovir + raltegravir (400mg 12 / 12h) (raltegravir should be replaced by dolutegravir the end of TB treatment) for patients previously exposed to ART or already in HAART for the diagnosis of TB are possible combinations:

-✓ + RHZE pattern containing efavirenz + lamivudine + ✓ RHZE tenofovir + raltegravir, depending on ARV use history or according to genotyping. ✓ rifabutin HZE + IP-containing regimen
+✓ RHZE + scheme containing efavirenz ✓ RHZE + lamivudine + tenofovir + raltegravir, depending on the history of ARV use or according to genotyping. ✓ Rifabutin HZE + scheme containing IP

-inflammatory syndrome of immune reconstitution The lower the CD4 count and the earlier the introduction of HAART, the greater the risk of immune reconstitution inflammatory syndrome (IRIS).
-IRIS constitutes radiological and clinical worsening in patients who had presented concomitant with clinical improvement and decrease in viral load and lifting CD4.
-It occurs within three months after the introduction of HAART and lasts on average 02 months.
-May present with fever, cough return, increase and fistula of nodes, radiological worsening, among other signs / sintomas.8 The table is usually self-limited, with corticoid use of benefit to more exacerbated frames.
-The mortality is low and IRIS generally related to events in the central nervous system (CNS), with herniation, and hydrocephalus.
-For this reason, it is recommended that the introduction of HAART in TB patients in CNS is postponed for two months, until the end of the intensive phase of TB treatment.
+Immune reconstitution inflammatory syndrome The lower the CD4 count and the earlier the introduction of ART, the greater the risk of inflammatory immune reconstitution syndrome (SIRI).
+SIRI consists of clinical and radiological worsening in patients who were presenting clinical improvement and had a decrease in viral load and elevation of CD4.
+It occurs within three months after the introduction of ART and lasts, on average, 02 months.
+It may present with fever, cough return, enlargement and fistulization of the ganglia, radiological worsening, among other signs / symptoms.8 The picture is usually self-limited, with the benefit of using corticosteroids for the most exacerbated pictures.
+SIRI mortality is low and is generally related to manifestations in the central nervous system (CNS), with hydrocephalus and herniation.
+For this reason, it is recommended that the introduction of ART in patients with CNS TB be postponed for two months until the end of the intensive phase of TB treatment.